programminghistorian/jekyll/en/lessons/detecting-text-reuse-with-passim.md

 ### Compiling Passim from the Sources

-Refer to the [compilation instructions for macOS](#compiling-passim-from-the-sources-(macOS)), as they are the same for the Linux environment.
+Refer to the [compilation instructions for macOS](#compiling-passim-from-the-sources-macos), as they are the same for the Linux environment.

 ### Installing Spark